Elizabeth II: Dawn of the new millennium

 In 2002, Elizabeth marked her Golden Jubilee, the 50th anniversary of her accession.
 Her sister died in February and her mother in March, and the media speculated on whether the Jubilee would be a success or a failure.
-Princess Margaret's death shook Elizabeth; her funeral was one of the rare occasions where Elizabeth openly cried.
+Margaret's death shook Elizabeth; her funeral was one of the rare occasions where Elizabeth openly cried.
 Elizabeth again undertook an extensive tour of her realms, beginning in Jamaica in February, where she called the farewell banquet "memorable" after a power cut plunged King's House, the official residence of the governor-general, into darkness.
 As in 1977, there were street parties and commemorative events, and monuments were named to honour the occasion.
 One million people attended each day of the three-day main Jubilee celebration in London, and the enthusiasm shown for Elizabeth by the public was greater than many journalists had anticipated.